 The right pet insurance for you and your pet can vary depending on your preferences and specific needs.
 Although we recommend Lemonade to Maryland residents as the best overall provider for its affordability and coverage options, other companies may be a better fit for you.
-For instance, if you want unlimited coverage, we recommend Healthy Paws, but Pawp may make the most sense if you want access to a 24/7 digital clinic for an affordable monthly membership fee.
+For instance, if you want unlimited coverage, we recommend Healthy Paws, but ASPCA or Spot may make the most sense if you want a budget-friendly accident-only plan.

 Our Rating Methodology

 The This Old House Reviews Team is dedicated to thorough, in-depth reviews of each product or service that we detail in our content.
 Determined to build trust with our readers through transparency, accuracy, and accountability, we’ve built a detailed rating system to score pet insurance brands.
 Included in this methodology are the following six factors with their respective scoring weights:

 - Coverage (25)

 - Monthly cost (20)

 Our researchers keep all data in each company’s score up to date, making any changes to our content when necessary to provide our readers with the most accurate information on relevant metrics, such as plan options, customer service, reputation, and monthly cost.

 To share feedback or ask a question about this article, send a note to our Reviews team at firstname.lastname@example.org.